The value of

 Telco Big Data in OOH

-How location analytics will become the future of OOH advertising.
+Big data opportunities such as location data and analytics will be the future of OOH advertising

 The world of marketing has evolved dramatically with the rise of the digital economy.
 Amidst the plethora of options when it comes to reaching and engaging with their audience in the digital realm, brands are struggling to ensure that they reach the right audience, at the right time and place, and with the right message.
 This is a challenge as brands are fighting to get consumers’ attention in the crowded digital space.